Atul1305/data-structure/README.md

 ## Problems
 1. match paranthesis to check a well formed expression.
-2. Find the minimum element in a stack in constant time.
+2. Find the minimum element in a stack in constant time. (use two stacks on every element push, push mimimum in second stack.)

 # Queue